 The Takeaway

-If you are looking to tap the equity of your home, a HELOC can give you money as needed, up to their approved limit, during a typical 10-year draw period.
+If you are looking to tap the equity of your home, a HELOC can give you money as needed, up to an approved limit, during a typical 10-year draw period.
 The rate is usually variable.
 Sometimes closing costs are waived.
 It can be an affordable way to get cash to use on anything from a home renovation to college costs.

-If a home equity line of credit sounds right for you, see what SoFi offers.
-We have HELOC options that allow you to access up to 85% or $500,000 of your home’s value at competitively low rates.
-Plus, the application process is quick and convenient.
+SoFi now offers flexible HELOCs.
+Our HELOC options allow you to access up to 90% of your home’s value, or $500,000, at competitively low rates.
+And the application process is quick and convenient.

 Unlock your home’s value with a home equity line of credit brokered by SoFi.